 But have you even wondered what SPF means?
 SPF stands for Sun Protection Factor and scientifically speaking SPF is defined as the ratio of the dose of UV (290-400 nm) required to turn sunscreen protected skin temporarily red (=erythema dose) after application of 2mg/cm2 of product.
 Do note however, that the absence of redness does not equal zero UV damage and that SPF is primarily a measurement of UVB protection as it is 1000 times more likely to cause skin irritation (redness) as opposed to UVA.
 Additionally, the SPF number does not correlate to its UVA protection ability, as scientists have not been able to agree just yet on a unified protection measurement for this one.
 As a result, always check the full characteristics of the sun cream you are buying to make sure it includes UVA protection too.

 You might think that the higher the SPF value the longer you are able to spend in the sun damage free.
 Not exactly true!
 The higher the value the higher the percentage of protection but none are really 100%.
 To give you an example, SPF 15 gives a 93% UVB protection, SPF 30 a 97% and SPF 50 a 98% protection.
 Additionally, SPF values are not accumulative.
-This means that if you wear one product with SPF 10 and one with SPF 15 (let’s say a moisturiser and foundation make up or moisturiser and a sun cream) they cannot be added so your SPF protection does NOT equal 25.
+This means that if you wear one product with SPF 10 and one with SPF 15 (let’s say a moisturiser and foundation make up or moisturiser and a sun cream) they cannot be accumulated so your SPF protection does NOT equal 25.
 The active SPF protection will be the highest of the products you are using so in this particular example the SPF protection would be 15.
 Choose wisely and don’t forget that your lips count as skin too!
 Thankfully, there are plenty of lip moisturisers that have added SPF protection.

 Interestingly, there are a few scientific papers that argue that we are not getting the stated SPF protection and they are right.
 As mentioned earlier you need 2mg/cm2 in order to achieve the SPF factor stated on the bottle.
 But how much cream is that actually?
 To cover your face you would need somewhere between 1-1.5mL of product (about a 1/4 of a teaspoon) depending on the size of your face.
 If you think that’s not much, try squeezing out the amount to get a visual, it will cover your palm!
 You were thinking a pea size amount weren’t you?
 Nope!
 Go crazy with your sunscreen and if you get laughed up for looking like a ghost, remember you are the one being protected from skin disorders, cancer and wrinkles!
 If you fancy a detailed mathematical blog post on how to calculate how much sunscreen you need see reference .